THE FIVE MONEY PERSONALITIES

 You really enjoy saving money, and your financial goals are carefully prioritized.
 You not only have a budget you faithfully follow, but also one of your favorite pastimes is creating and fine-tuning that budget.
 Spending money is difficult for you--be it for yourself or your loved ones--because purchases seem frivolous.
 Spending money on entertainment and vacations is especially unnecessary in your mind.
 When you invest money, it is for the future.
 "Saving for a rainy day" is your personal slogan.
 Extreme money hoarders will even keep a stash of cash in secret places in their home.

 2. The Money Spender

 Money is meant to be enjoyed and to make life better.
 You get a real kick out of buying things and services for your immediate pleasure, as well as buying gifts for others.
-You have a hard time saving money, so it can be difficult to put aside enough to meet your long-term financial goals.
+You have difficulty saving money, so it can be a challenge to put aside enough to meet your long-term financial goals.
 You may spend so much money that you have some debt--perhaps, significant debt.
 (Do note that many people who are in debt are not necessarily Money Spenders; instead, they just don't make enough money to meet their basic needs.)